 As you come to know the forum you will begin to see a thread of frequently asked questions emerging.
 For example, I’m a member of the Warrior Forum and one of the questions that frequently comes up is about members’ views on the best free autoresponder service.

-This was so obviously an area that people new to marketing online were interested in that it prompted me to write a recent post on it.
+This was so obviously an area that people new to marketing online were interested in that it prompted me to write a post on it.
 If you had particular skills or knowledge in this area it could provide you with a market niche to consider.

 Once you find a niche that looks interesting you need to validate it.

-So back to the Big G and type in a search for your niche term (‘free autoresponder services’, for example).
+So back to the Google and type in a search for your niche term (‘free autoresponder services’, for example).
 See how many results come back.
 This is the number of pages that contain your search term or parts of your search term – potentially your competition.

 To get a more accurate result you should place your search term in quotes: “free autoresponder services”.

 Next you should check out the number of searches per month that are made for your term or similar terms.

 There are several tools available that will give you both these answers and give you ratios of searches to results, competitive information and so on.

 You can also check out the search results in Google and Yahoo, and using the Google Adwords Keyword Tool to get an indication of the number of searches per month.

 You’re looking for a high number of searches and a low number of results.
 This would indicate that there’s a lot of interest in the niche (high number of searches) and it’s not particularly competitive (low number of results).